-Community Action Partnership of Hennepin County (CAP-HC) announces the results of CAP-HC's 2020 Community Strengths and Needs Assessment
+Community Action Partnership of Hennepin County (CAP-HC) announces the results of its 2020 Community Strengths and Needs Assessment

-Every three years, CAP-HC seeks to understand better the needs of low-income families and individuals in Hennepin County.
-The full report, compiled by the Improve Group, summarizes what we learned from listening to the community.
+By conducting a comprehensive Community Needs Assessment every three years, CAP-HC seeks to understand better the needs of low-income families and individuals in Hennepin County.
+The full report summarizes what we learned from listening to the community.